-This is the house where representatives of the Nazi administration gathered during the World War II and decided to implement the "Final Solution," the plan for the mass extermination of European Jewry.
+This is the house where representatives of the Nazi administration gathered during the World War II and decided to implement the "Final Solution," the plan for the mass extermination of the European Jewry.

 This was done in parallel to World War II.
 At the same time as waging World War II, the Nazi regime, all hatred and racism, devoted massive efforts and funds to the destruction of the Jewish people.
-Until then, the murder of the Jews took place at a rate that did not satisfy hitler and the Nazi leaders.
-They wanted the killing to be done faster, bigger and more efficient.
-They wanted industrialization of the killing, and German efficiency in the liquidation of the Jewish people.
+Until then, the murder of the Jews took place at a rate that did not satisfy Hitler and the Nazi leaders.
+They wanted the killing to be done faster, bigger and more efficiently.
+They wanted the industrialization of the killing, and German efficiency in the liquidation of the Jewish people.

-It was on January 20th, 1942, when 15 Nazi officials gathered at the Villa Wannsee to organize and streamline the program of transports and murders of European Jewry, the program that was born a year earlier and was dubbed the “Final Solution.”
+It was on January 20th, 1942, when 15 Nazi officials gathered at the Villa Wannsee to organize and streamline the program of transports and murder of European Jewry, the program that was born a year earlier and was dubbed the “Final Solution.”

 At the end of the 1930’s, the same industrialist found himself in debt and was thrown into jail.
 The Nazis were already in power at the time, and he, who needed money quickly, sold his villa to the Reich Security Office, which was then headed by his Nazi friend Reinhard Heydrich.

 After the war and unlike the ruined Berlin, the house was preserved as it was.
 The villa remained closed and the pressure to turn it into a memorial site was not answered.
-The fact that some of the participants of the conference remained alive, apparently led to the German authorities refrained from reminding the public of their actions.
+The fact that some of the participants of the conference remained alive, apparently led to the German authorities to refrain from reminding the public of their actions.